hopchouinard/Claraforge/why-it-works/META-AudioREADME_Strategy.md

 ## 0. Elevator Pitch

-The Claraverse README is beefy—and deliberately so.
+The Claraforge README is beefy—and deliberately so.
 But expecting every visitor to read thousands of words is wishful thinking. **Our solution:** auto‑generate a 10–15 min podcast where two AI hosts debate the README’s highlights.
 Instant on‑ramp for auditory learners, multitaskers, and anyone allergic to walls of text.

 ---